Explore Statistics on Air Travel in Tucson, Arizona MSA

 What are the key trends?

 The Tucson airport posted a slight increase in seats per capita between 2000 and 2005, followed by a sharp decline during the Great Recession.
-Following the downturn, the Tucson airport substantially increased the number of seats available per capita between 2009 and 2010, by nearly 19 percentage points.
+Following the downturn, the Tucson airport substantially increased the number of seats available per capita between 2009 and 2010 by nearly 19 percentage points.
 The significant decline in seats per capita in 2020 was due to the coronavirus pandemic.
 Air travel has since rebounded nationwide.
 The number of seats per capita available at the Tucson airport increased by 26.3% in 2021 and 16.8% in 2022.
 That was the fastest growth in over twenty years.
-The Phoenix area airport, Phoenix Sky Harbor, followed a similar growth pattern as the Tucson airport, while Phoenix-Mesa Gateway, a new airport, posted wide fluctuations in seats per capita.
+The Phoenix area airport, Phoenix Sky Harbor, followed a similar growth pattern as the Tucson airport, while Phoenix-Mesa, a new airport, posted wide fluctuations in seats per capita.

 How is it measured?